exhibit 3 exposition

 There was by 1933 a general atmosphere of chaos and fear in Germany, which the arson had amplified.
 In this atmosphere the government had much power: powers to arrest and detain people; to search without warrant; to listen to phone conversations and to read mail, even to look for, beat and murder citizens.
 Denunciations made it impossible to trust anyone.
 Even children could tell their teachers on their parents.
 There were citizens who fearfully withdrew themselves whilst some openly celebrated the changes.

 What did it mean to be a citizen and a bystander under these changes?
-German writer Frank Thiess (1890-1977) famously talked about Innere Emigration, Internal Exile, whereby a person could disapprove of Nazism but continue living in Germany.
+Famed German writer Frank Thiess (1890-1977) was himself a WWI veteran.
+He famously talked about Innere Emigration, Internal Exile, whereby a person could disapprove of Nazism but continue living in Germany.
 Life’s focus would be on family, friends and regular activities whilst ignoring the troubling changes.
 This meant turning a blind eye to worsening discrimination or street violence or even incidents in schools.

 Anti-Jewish Policies